jacobhamblin/asco/README.md

 - [x] View a feed of followed user
 - [x] Search for images by title
 - [x] Search for images by user
+- [ ] Sort Images by tags on user view
+- [ ] Navigation menu on navbar-less pages

 ## Design Docs
 * [View Wireframes][views]